Gertrude Benham: Early travels

 Benham's second trip around the World occurred in 1908.
 She travelled west-to-east, visiting Japan and California.
 She disembarked at Valparaíso, and then crossed the Andes and Pampas to arrive in Buenos Aires.
-In 1909, she travelled to central Africa, arriving in Broken Hill, Northern Rhodesia (now Kabwe in Zambia).
-She walked 900 kilometres to Abercorn (now Mbala) near the southern tip of Lake Tanganyika.
+In 1909, she travelled to central Africa, arriving in Broken Hill, Northern Rhodesia (Kabwe in Zambia).
+She walked 900 kilometres to Abercorn (Mbala) near the southern tip of Lake Tanganyika.
 From there, she proceeded to Uganda and Kenya where she attempted the summit of Mount Kilimanjaro reaching 5159 metres.

 She funded her travels on an allowance of £250 per annum.
 In 2025 that (1904) money might be worth £38,000 p.a.

 Back in Africa in 1913, she disembarked on the Niger delta and made her way to Kano, Nigeria.
 Her route took her through Cameroon, down the Ubangi, up the Congo to Stanleyville (now Kisangani), then through the Ituri Rainforest to Mbarara, Uganda.
 Diverting west through Rwanda, she ascended Mount Nyiragongo (3470 m) and reached the crater of an unnamed volcano that had erupted in December 1912.
 She climbed to the summit of Mount Mulanje in present day Malawi.
-She then travelled on the Nyasaland railway until she took a steamer on the River Shire to Chinde arriving in October 1913.
+She then travelled on the Nyasaland railway until she took a steamer on the River Shire to Chinde in Mozambique, arriving in October 1913.

 In 1914, Benham visited India and ventured for the third time into the Himalayas.
 She trekked across the mountains, reaching Srinagar in Kashmir.